-Most anyone would say that they would prefer difficult times in their lives to pass through as quickly as possible, and those going through a divorce would likely say the same thing.
+Most anyone would say that they would prefer difficult times in their lives to pass through as quickly as possible, and those going through a divorce in Portland would likely say the same thing.
 Uncertainty over the length of a divorce, however, can often cause anxiety over the entire process.
 Here is what you should know about the length of divorce in Oregon.

 Keys to Keep In Mind

 Before figuring out how much time your divorce will take, you have to remember that no two divorces are alike.
 Each divorce involves a unique couple with unique issues facing unique circumstances.
 Because of this, there is no guarantee your divorce will take a specific amount of time.

 The speed at which your divorce can be processed depends entirely on the factors surrounding it.
 If you and your spouse can agree on issues such as custody or support without having to go to a hearing, then your divorce could be completed in a matter of weeks.
 Oregon used to have a waiting period of 90 days after filing for divorce, but because lawmakers did away with that requirement, uncontested divorces can be processed as quickly as a judge can work through them.